juliogomez/devops/README.md

 ## Telepresence

-[Telepresence](https://www.telepresence.io) allows you to work from your laptop like you were *inside* a remote k8s cluster.
+[Telepresence](https://www.telepresence.io) allows you to work from your workstation like you were *inside* a remote k8s cluster.
 This way you can easily do *live* debugging and testing of a service locally, while it is automatically connected to a remote k8s cluster.
 For example you could develop on that local service and have it connnected to other remote services deployed in Production.

 Let's give it a try to see how it works.